jtan19/STA141_FinalProject/README.md

 Let’s focus on the daily new case in the USA!
 Since the article of Ohio Department of Health was published in September 2021.
 So, I would like to just focus the data on 2021 to see whether the “weekend effect” also applies to the whole US in 2021.
-The following dataset “newcases\_usa” showed the reported data (including the weekend indicators) and corresponding new cases.
+The following dataset “newcases_usa” showed the reported data (including the weekend indicators) and corresponding new cases.
 The plot below briefly showed the trend of the daily new cases in 2021.
 Additionally, the boxplot shows the weekend has a higher average daily new case than weekday.
-(Note: “Weekend Effect”reflect the new cases in weekday &lt; weekend)
+(Note: “Weekend Effect”reflect the new cases in weekday \< weekend)

     ## # A tibble: 6 × 5
     ##   Date_reported WHO_region Country                  New_cases Weekday_or_Weekend